 The waterfall is believed to have been the first process model in software engineering, originating from mechanical engineering.
 It’s a sequential design process meaning that the earlier phases define subsequent phases.
 So, how is this different from agile.
 Both agile and waterfall are two different software development methodologies that solve the same problem, which is how to return an idea into a reality.

-In today’s economy, you are likely going to have to build software as some part of realizing your business dream or any creative endeavor that you have.
-That is just the world that we live in.
+In today’s economy, you are likely going to have to build software as some part of realising your business dream or any creative endeavour that you have.
+That is just the world that we live.
 But you find yourself there how do you start building software?
 What are the different ways you could go about it?

-Well, when it comes to waterfall one of the main considerations is if your ID needs to work on the first try or risk losing customers, what approach should you take.
-In this case a good example of why you would need a waterfall because it emphasizes quality and completeness and testing over getting to market fast and iterating on top of it.
+Well, when it comes to waterfall, one of the primary considerations is if your ID needs to work on the first try or risk losing customers, what approach should you take.
+In this case, an excellent example of why you would need a waterfall because it emphasises quality and completeness and testing over getting to market fast and iterating on top of it.

 Waterfall Vs Agile software development methodologies